AppsFlyerSDK/segment-appsflyer-ios/README.md

 ## <a id="examples"> Examples

-This project  has [2 examples](github.com/AppsFlyerSDK/segment-appsflyer-ios%7Chttps://github.com/AppsFlyerSDK/segment-appsflyer-ios/tree/master/examples) for objective-C and Swift.
+This project  has [4 examples](https://github.com/AppsFlyerSDK/segment-appsflyer-ios/tree/master/examples) for objective-C and Swift (with troubleshooting).
 To give it a try , clone this repo and from each example first run `pod install` to install project dependancies.

-## <a id="todo"> TODO

-- Create Podspec with sybspec for  users who are unable to bundle static libraries as dependencies (mostly for Swift users)